27 Interior Sliding Door Designs You’ll Love

 An ultra modern bedroom interior is screened off from the bathroom ensuite with a sophisticated slatted sliding door.
 With a design like this it also lets natural light filter through to some areas where ordinarily it would be darker.

 Even though these panels are solid wood.
 The slimline profile and pattern helps it seem a lot lighter.
-A kind of Japandi style design.
+A nice Japandi style design.

-These floor to ceiling glass translucent sliding doors are a perfect to keep your bedroom separate from your bedroom.
+These floor to ceiling fluted glass sliding doors are a perfect to keep your bedroom separate from your bedroom.

 Modern Industrial Sliding Doors